 Steel buildings make the most of your available space.

-Using red-iron steel beams, you can build up or out without major concerns.
+You can build up or out without major concerns using red-iron steel beams.
 You can achieve building shapes for pennies on the dollar that would be required when using any other material, but especially when using wood.
-This allows you to take full advantage of the land you have available for your building project.
+This allows you to take full advantage of the land available for your building project.

 In addition, because of a lack of a need for interior supports, you can also put more of your square footage to real use.
 This is one of the main reasons steel construction is chosen for equestrian training and showing facilities.
 The ability to enjoy wide open spaces free from obstructions and obstacles gives steel a leg up on the competition, increasing its value above and beyond what you’ll spend on construction costs.